Splitting rational incomplete Mackey functors: Introduction

 \subsection{Connection to equivariant stable homotopy theory}

 The categories of \(G\)-Mackey functors and \(G\)-spectra (\(G\) a finite group) are well-known to be deeply related.
-For example, the equivariant homotopy groups of a genuine \(G\)-spectrum determine a \(\mathbb{Z}\)-graded \(G\)-Mackey functor: \(G/H \mapsto \pi_*^H(X)\).
+For example, the equivariant homotopy groups of a genuine \(G\)-spectrum \(X\) determine a \(\mathbb{Z}\)-graded \(G\)-Mackey functor: \(G/H \mapsto \pi_*^H(X)\).
 Conversely, given any \(G\)-Mackey functor \(\mM\), one can make an equivariant Eilenberg-Mac Lane spectrum \(H\mM\), which has homotopy groups concentrated in degree zero and satisfies \(\pi_0^H(H\mM) = \mM(G/H)\).
-When one works with \emph{rational} \(G\)-Mackey functors and \emph{rational} \(G\)-spectra, this relation becomes even stronger, in that rational \(G\)-Mackey functors provide an ``algebraic model'' for rational \(G\)-spectra, see \cite[Appendix A]{gremay95} and also \cite{barnesfinite}, \cite{KedziorekExceptional}.
+When one works with \emph{rational} \(G\)-Mackey functors and \emph{rational} \(G\)-spectra, this relation becomes even stronger, in that rational \(G\)-Mackey functors provide an ``algebraic model'' for rational \(G\)-spectra, see \cite[Appendix A]{gremay95}, work of the first author \cite{barnesfinite}, and work of the third author \cite{KedziorekExceptional}.

 Recent work of Blumberg and the second author \cite{BH_Equiv_homot_theory, BH-Bi-incompleteT} has focused on \(G\)-spectra that are not genuine, but also are not na\"ive (here by \emph{na\"ive} we mean spectra with a \(G\)-action).
 Instead, one takes an \(N_\infty\)-operad and uses this to define the \emph{additive} structure on \(G\)-spectra.
 The resulting homotopy category of \emph{incomplete} \(G\)-spectra has transfer maps and Wirthm\"uller isomorphisms according to the transfer system \(\cO\) associated to the chosen \(N_\infty\)-operad, see \cite{BH_Norms, Rubin, BonventrePereira, GutierrezWhite}.
 In particular, the homotopy groups of such an incomplete \(G\)-spectrum naturally form an \(\cO\)-Mackey functor.
 Hence, calculations in the \(\cO\)-incomplete equivariant stable homotopy category, such as spectral sequence calculations, will need an understanding of the category of \(\cO\)-Mackey functors.
 In particular, the homotopy groups of the sphere spectrum are given by the \(\cO\)-Burnside Mackey functor of \(G\), \(\mA^\cO\).